An enterprise platform for managing access points at scale

 Think of an office building that provides internet for dozens of people: company employees, building personnel, or visitors.

-Linksys Cloud Manager offers a turn-key solution with hardware and management with a cloud-based web application.
+Linksys Cloud Manager offers a turn-key solution for network management via cloud-based web application.

 In addition to basic network management, it made sense for Cloud Manager to solve for other internet-related scenarios.